 You can also claim unfair dismissal if you were dismissed after the end of the protected period and your employer did not take reasonable steps to resolve the dispute.
 Reasonable steps include following processes in the collective agreement, negotiation, conciliation, or mediation.

-Any industrial action that is in breach of TULRCA 1992 will not be protected.
+Any industrial action that is in breach of TULRCA 1992 will not be protected, and will be unlawful.
 Unprotected industrial action can be action endorsed by a trade union, in which some members of that union are taking part, or unofficial industrial action.

 If you take part in unprotected action endorsed by a trade union, and you are dismissed whilst taking part in it, you will have no right to complain of unfair dismissal, with the following exceptions: